gogo2/kotx/README.md

 # kotx
 Kotx is a state management container with some tools.
-Concept is based on Vuex state manegement tools for Vue.js framework.
+Its concept is based on Vuex state manegement tools for Vue.js framework.
-Some implementation ideas are influenced by [bansa](https://github.com/brianegan/bansa) similar tool, but based on Redux
+Some implementation ideas are influenced by [bansa](https://github.com/brianegan/bansa), similar tool, but based on Redux

 ## Usage